qMRLab/mooc/2 T1 Mapping/2-2 Variable Flip Angle/02-VFA_SignalModelling.md

 \end{equation}
 ```

-The closed-form solution ([Equation 2.5](#vfaEq1)) makes several assumptions which in practice may not always hold true if care is not taken.
+The [closed-form solution](wiki:Closed-form_expression) ([Equation 2.5](#vfaEq1)) makes several assumptions which in practice may not always hold true if care is not taken.
 Mainly, it is assumed that the longitudinal magnetization has reached a steady state after a large number of TRs, and that the transverse magnetization is perfectly spoiled at the end of each TR.
-Bloch simulations – a numerical approach at solving the Bloch <i>equations</i> for a set of spins at each time point –  provide a more realistic estimate of the signal if the number of repetition times is small (i.e. a steady-state is not achieved).
-As can be seen from [](#vfaPlot2), the number of repetitions required to reach a steady state not only depends on T<sub>1</sub>, but also on the flip angle; flip angles near the Ernst angle need more TRs to reach a steady state.
-Preparation pulses or an outward-in k-space acquisition pattern are typically sufficient to reach a steady state by the time that the center of k-space is acquired, which is where most of the image contrast resides.
+Bloch simulations – a numerical approach at solving the [Bloch equations](wiki:Bloch_equations) for a set of spins at each time point –  provide a more realistic estimate of the signal if the number of repetition times is small (i.e. a steady-state is not achieved).
+As can be seen from [](#vfaPlot2), the number of repetitions required to reach a steady state not only depends on [T<sub>1</sub>](wiki:Spin–lattice_relaxation), but also on the flip angle; flip angles near the Ernst angle need more TRs to reach a steady state.
+Preparation pulses or an outward-in [k-space](wiki:K-space_in_magnetic_resonance_imaging) acquisition pattern are typically sufficient to reach a steady state by the time that the center of [k-space](wiki:K-space_in_magnetic_resonance_imaging) is acquired, which is where most of the image contrast resides.

 :::{figure} #figvfa3cell
 :label: vfaPlot2
 :enumerator: 2.9
 Example inversion recovery dataset of a healthy adult brain (left).
-Inversion times used to acquire this magnitude image dataset were 30 ms, 530 ms, 1030 ms, and 1530 ms, and the TR used was 1550 ms. The T<sub>1</sub> map (right) was fitted using a RD-NLS algorithm.
+Inversion times used to acquire this magnitude image dataset were 30 ms, 530 ms, 1030 ms, and 1530 ms, and the TR used was 1550 ms. The [T<sub>1</sub>](wiki:Spin–lattice_relaxation) map (right) was fitted using a RD-NLS algorithm.
 :::